ovh/docs/pages/public_cloud/public_cloud_databases/redis_01_capabilities/guide.en-gb.md

 - Redis® open source 7.0

 Please refer to the [DBMS lifecycle policy guide](/pages/public_cloud/public_cloud_databases/information_02_lifecycle_policy) for recommendations on version upgrades and end of life announcements of major versions.
-Additionally, you can follow Redis Release Cycle on their official page: <https://redis.io/topics/releases>
+Additionally, you can follow Redis® release cycle on their official page: <https://redis.io/topics/releases>

 ### Caching clients

-You can use any of the [Redis-recommended clients](https://redis.io/clients){.external} to access your instance.
+You can use any of the [clients recommended by Redis®](https://redis.io/clients){.external} to access your instance.

 ### Plans